MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/visualize/workbooks-move-region.md

 ## Prerequisites

+> [!div class="checklist"]
-* Ensure that workbooks are supported in the target region.
+> * Ensure that workbooks are supported in the target region.

-* These instructions apply to workbooks (`microsoft.insights/workbooks`) saved in Azure Monitor and on most resource types.
+> * These instructions apply to workbooks (`microsoft.insights/workbooks`) saved in Azure Monitor and on most resource types.

+> [!NOTE]
-  However, for workbooks specifically linked to the Application Insights resource type, those workbooks are stored in the Azure region where the Application Insights resource is saved.

-  Those workbooks cannot be individually moved to another region.
+> For workbooks specifically linked to the Application Insights resource type, those workbooks are stored in the Azure region where the Application Insights resource is saved. *Those workbooks cannot be individually moved to another region.*

 ## Move

-The simplest way to move an Azure Workbook is to use "Save as" in the Workbooks tool in the Portal UI:
+The simplest way to move an Azure Workbook is to use **Save as** in the Workbooks tool in the Azure portal:

 1. Open the target workbook in the workbook viewer.

-2. Use the "Edit" toolbar button to enter edit mode.
+1. Use the **Edit** toolbar button to enter edit mode.

-3. Use the "Save As" toolbar button.
+1. Use the **Save As** toolbar button.

-4. In the Save form, choose a name and the desired region for the workbook.
+1. In the **Save** form, choose a name and the desired region for the workbook.
 Ensure the other fields for subscription, resource group, and sharing are appropriate.

     > [!NOTE]
     > You may need to use a new name for the workbook to avoid any duplicate names.

-5. Save.
+1. Save.

 ## Verify